Key Performance Indicators

 - The Employer Satisfaction Rate is determined from the employers’ overall satisfaction with their employees “college preparation for the type of work he/she is doing” in an employer survey.
 The employers’ contact information is supplied by the graduates and the employer is then surveyed.

 Graduates and employers are surveyed six months after student graduation through telephone surveys.
-Students are surveyed using an in-class questionnaire.
-All students beyond their first semester are surveyed.
 Student graduation rates are calculated by the colleges.

 Sheridan's KPI results